 En route to all of these stops, we ran into plenty of powerful monsters.
 The Future isn’t beating around the bush with its random encounters and we were still somewhat underlevelled to begin with, and it didn’t help that we had avoided upgrading most of our equipment!
 Still, one has to remark on how goofy many of them look, as do the monsters in the other game designed by this team: Final Fantasy Mystic Quest.
 As I said to Kyle: “When they said monsters were attacking people day and night in a planetary genocide, did you picture small child-like, winged women in dresses, dive bombing people from above, assisted by werepigs in Viking helmets?”
 At that moment, the game decided to add additional commentary: “Werepigs with boomerangs?”
 I added.

 Somewhere in the midst of this mess, we visited Pulsar’s lab.
 At the lab, we were filled in on the plan: to use a rocket to land on Floatland, kill Maitreya and retrieve both Unit X-Plane and a Remote that could call the Talon.
 That done, we would radio Pulsar, who would blow up the Palace and release the Talon.
-That would be one hell of a controlled explosion if he plans on leaving the Talon unharmed but perfectly able to get out fo the ground!
+That would be one hell of a controlled explosion if he plans on leaving the Talon unharmed but perfectly able to get out of the ground!
 So to repeat: their plan is to level a major religious site without the monsters seeing them setting up the explosives, all while their most powerful fighters are elsewhere doing other things.
 I see no flaws in this!